 Delhi’s IGI Is The Third Busiest Airport In The World

 Delhi’s IGI Airport now emerged as the third busiest airport in the world despite the cancellation of flights due to the pandemic.
 IndiGo also emerged as the eighth biggest airline in terms of seat deployment.
 IndiGo has a record of flying six in every 10 domestic passengers .

 Skytrax Ranks Delhi Airport As The Best Airport In India

-The UK-based consultancy Skytrax has released a list of the world’s best airports on the basis of the votes of the flyers of 2019 and 2020.
+The UK-based consultancy Skytrax has released a list of the world’s best airports on the basis of the votes of the flyers.
 According to the votes, the best airports in India are Delhi’s IGI Airport, Mumbai Airport and Bangalore’s Kempegowda International Airport respectively.
 Delhi airport is among the top 50 airports in the global list.
-Mumbai and Bangalore airports have bagged the 52nd and 68th positions respectively in the global rankings.
 Also, Rajiv Gandhi International Airport, Hyderabad, with its world-class infrastructure has made it to the top 100 airports in the world and is the fourth best airport in India.